Technology & usage

 |---|---|---|

-| Control panels explained | Conventional panels, twin-wire systems (polarity reversal, shared detection and sounder circuits), addressable panels, and suppression control panels.
+| Control panels explained | Conventional panels, twin-wire systems, addressable panels, and suppression control panels.
 Practical differences in fault-finding and cause-and-effect capability, and a note on panel brand compatibility.Conventional · twin-wire · addressable · cause-and-effect · suppression panel | › |

 | Cable and wiring explained | MICC (Pyro) and softskin fire-resistant cable (FP200) — construction, fire performance ratings, where each must be used, and why cable choice matters for system integrity during a fire.
 Covers containment, segregation, and route selection.MICC · Pyro · FP200 · PH 120 · PH 30 · LSF · containment · segregation | › |